je-miralles/TACT/README.md

 corrosponding to tactmod types.

 ### Alignment
-A sequence of bases that is mapped to a reference sequence.
+A Read that is mapped to a reference sequence.
 Inherits from the tactmod Sequence class.
-Includes information about the quality of the mapping.
+Includes information about the quality of the mapping, strand direction, and cigar operations and describe the alignment.

 ### Bam
 A compressed binary format for storing aligned reads.
 A tactmod Bam object